software-trizzey/djazzy-vscode/README.md

 Djangoly is open source, and you are free to fork and host your own version of the extension.
 We encourage contributions and feedback from the community.

 However, for the best experience and to access support, we recommend using the [official VS Code extension](https://marketplace.visualstudio.com/items?itemName=Alchemized.djangoly).
-You can sign up for free by [requesting an API key](https://forms.gle/gEEZdfhWpQyQh2qVA).
 In the future, we plan to introduce paid features to support the ongoing development and maintenance of the extension.

 ## Docs